Americana (Ray Davies album): Recording

 Following the release of the book, Davies decided to expand the Americana project with an accompanying album, his first of new solo material since Working Man's Café in 2007.
 The album was recorded at the Kinks' Konk studios in Hornsey, London, with American country rock group the Jayhawks as Davies' backing band.
 Jayhawks keyboard player Karen Grotberg duets with Davies on "Message From the Road" and "A Place in Your Heart".
 The album was produced and arranged by Davies himself, with co-producers Guy Massey and John Jackson.
 The album was released in 2017.
 It reached number 15 on the UK charts and 79 in the US.

 In the sessions for Americana, Davies recorded sufficient material for a follow-up album.
 The album Our Country: Americana Act II was released separately in 2018 and reached number 58 on the UK charts.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from critics, Americana received an average score of 80, indicating "generally favourable reviews", based on 19 critics.
 In his review for AllMusic, Stephen Thomas Erlewine says, "What makes it last are the songs, which are wry, moving, and truthful, which wasn't always the case in his book".
 Classic Rock described the album as "a resounding success" with Davies "in terrific, matchless voice", while American Songwriter said it was a "first class offering ... and a worthy entry into Ray Davies’ rightfully esteemed catalog".
-A more negative review in The Guardian described the songs as "weedy" and "naff", likening the album to "an Alan Partridge-presented country happy hour".
+A negative review in The Guardian described the songs as "weedy" and "naff", referring to a track that does not appear on the album and likening the album to "an Alan Partridge-presented country happy hour".